Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 <br/>

-When you add or change a connection configuration very often it happens that incorrect parameter are given.
+When you add or change a connection configuration it happens very often that the parameter are incorrect and the connection fails.
 In this case the connection to the MQTT broker cannot be established and the reason is not known.
-To identify the incorrect parameter you can follows the error messages in the connections logs:
+To identify the incorrect parameter you can follows the error messages in the connections logs on the same UI:
 <p align="center">
 <img src="resources/image/Generic_Mapping_Connector_Monitoring.png"  style="width: 70%;" />
 </p>